Canon SX420 vs Fujifilm X-A5

 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the X-A5 have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Fujifilm X-A5 Manual.
+Further information on the features and operation of the SX420 and X-A5 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Fujifilm X-A5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Fujifilm X-A5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.